TeamStarDrive/StarDrive/README.md

 ##### Compatibility ####
 * This mod should be compatible with normal content mods.
 * BlackBox is no longer compatible with DeveksMod.
-There is not point in using it anyway.
+There is nt point in using it anyway.
 If there is something in deveks you are missing in BlackBox make an issue for it.
 * THE SAVE GAMES FROM THIS MOD MAY NOT LOAD IN VANILLA SD.
 * Vanilla SD saves will load in this mod but saving again may break compatibility with SD vanilla.